vanus-labs/docs/content/vanus-connect/template-guides/github-developer-360.md

 GitHub is the largest web-based platform that provides developers with a place to host and manage their software projects.

-You can receive data on Google Sheets when specific events occur in a repository by adding a GitHub Source on Vanus Cloud.
+You can receive data on Google Sheets when specific events occur in a repository by adding a GitHub Source on Vanus Connect.

 This guide will help you create a connection between Google Sheets and Github to recieve notification whenever someone does an action in your repository.